-Individual fiddle lessons in Edinburgh
+Individual fiddle lessons

 Individual fiddle lessons are a great way to help to iron out specific problems you’re having with your playing.
 A few 1:1 lessons with a fiddle teacher can help you find solutions and re-energise and re-focus your practicing.
-If you’re struggling with a specific problem with your fiddle playing, Ros may be able to help!
+If you’re struggling with a specific problem with your fiddle playing, Ros may be able to help.

 Do you want to improve your tone, or learn how to play tunes faster?
 Are you having difficulty keeping in time when you’re playing tunes on your fiddle or struggling to play in tune?
 Are you wondering how to make the leap to get your playing sounding more fluid and musical?
 Or perhaps there’s something wrong, and you’re not sure what’s causing the problem!